MLG-Fortress/ExtraHardMode/readme.md

 ```
 ### Vex
-This allows Vex to spawn naturally by replacing some of the bat spawns.
+This allows Vexes to spawn naturally by replacing some of the bat spawns.

 ``` yaml